Publications

 Ana María Durán Calisto

-Ana María co-founded Estudio A0 with Jazz Kalirai in Quito (2002).
-Estudio A0 has designed a diverse array of projects, at all scales, in close collaboration with its clients (private and public), and community partners.
-It recently won a private competition to design the new Teleamazonas TV station.
+Ana María Durán Calisto is a designer, planner and scholar from Quito, Ecuador.
+In 2002, she co-founded Estudio A0 with her husband, British-Punjabi architect Jaskran Kalirai.
+Estudio A0 has designed a diverse array of multi-scalar projects in close collaboration with its clients and community partners.
 Its building QPH obtained the first Leed Gold of continental Ecuador and was ranked 8th among the 500 best socio-environmental projects in Latin America at the 2015 Latin American Green Awards.
-In collaboration with Del Hierro AU and L + A Arquitectos, it won the competition for the Ikiam University campus, which eventually was awarded First Prize in the SDSN Amazonia Infrastructure Award, COP 21, in Paris.
+In collaboration with Del Hierro AU and L + A Arquitectos, it won the competition for the Ikiam University campus, whose design was awarded First Prize in the SDSN Amazonia Infrastructure Award, COP 21, in Paris.
 Its incremental housing scheme received Second Prize in a Social Housing Competition sponsored by UN Habitat.
-Estudio A0´s projects have been extensively published.
-Recent features include 30 arquitectos más relevantes de América Latina (Línea Editorial y Lexus Editores, 2020), Office Design (Booq Publishing, 2019), Company Gardens: Green Spaces for Retreat and Inspiration (Braun Publishing, 2019), and International Houses (Taschen, 2018).
-Selected works were showcased in the XX Chilean Architecture and Urbanism Biennial, and will be included in the upcoming Bolivian Architecture Biennial.
+Estudio A0’s projects have been extensively published.
+Recent features include Arquitectura XXI (Editorial Trama 2022), Casas XXI (Editorial Trama 2020), Office Design (Booq Publishing, 2019), Company Gardens: Green Spaces for Retreat and Inspiration (Braun Publishing, 2019), and International Houses (Taschen, 2018).
+Estudio A0´s work has been featured in the 18th International Architecture Exhibition of the Venice Biennale The Laboratory of the Future (2023), the XX Chilean Architecture and Urbanism Biennial: Diálogos Impostergables (2017), the Pratt Institute Breaking Borders exhibition (2012), and Post Post Post: Nueva Arquitectura Iberoamericana (CCEba and MAMM).

 Education